benjystanton/benjystanton.github.io/src/posts/2018-06-02-weeknotes-series-01-episode-05.md

 excerpt: A trip to GDS to discuss service and graphic design.
 Plus prototypes, pattern audits and moaning.
 ---

-<p class="lede">This week included a trip to GDS to discuss service design and graphic design.
-Plus location page prototypes, pattern audits and moaning.</p>
+This week included a trip to GDS to discuss service design and graphic design.
+Plus location page prototypes, pattern audits and moaning.

 ## Monday